sodadata/docs/soda/glossary.md

 ### scan
 {% include glossary-scan.md %}

+#### scan definition
+A collection of checks YAML files that Soda Cloud collects when it executes a scan on a data source.

+#### Soda Agent
+The Helm chart you deploy in your Kubernetes cluster to faciliate a secure connection between your Soda Cloud account and your data sources.
+See [Deploy a Soda Agent]({% link soda-agent/deploy.md %}).

 ### SodaCL
 The domain-specific language to define Soda Checks in a checks YAML file.
 A Soda Check is a test that Soda Core executes when it scans a dataset in your data source.
 See [SodaCL documentation]({% link soda-cl/soda-cl-overview.md %}).